Adri6336/gpt-voice-conversation-chatbot/README.md

 - **Say 'please set creativity to'**: This will set the bot's default randomness to a value you specify between 1 and 15 (used to be 9).
 In CLI mode, use '!creativity(#)' where the # sign is a value between 0.01 and 1.5.

-- **Say 'please list commands'**: This will have the bot list out the avaliable commands for you.
+- **Say 'please list commands'**: This will have the bot list out the available commands for you.

 - **Say 'please toggle ElevenLabs'**: This will toggle the bot's use of ElevenLabs TTS on and off.
 In CLI mode, use !11ai() to toggle it.